R0uter/Dnsmasq-sniproxy-conf/README.md

-# sni.conf
+## sni.conf
 sni.conf is a configuration of dnsmasq.

-If you want to use dnsmasq+sniproxy plan to against the "Girl Friend Wall",you will need write the /etc/dnsmasq.d/sni.conf .
+If you want to use dnsmasq+sniproxy plan to against the "Girl Friend Wall",you will need  `/etc/dnsmasq.d/sni.conf` .

-Now I put my sni.conf here,so you can copy that.

-Note:Change the 0.0.0.0 to your sniproxy server's IP address!

-Updated:

-  add youtu.be

-  add google-analytics

-  fix a google's domain

-  add instagram.com

-  add sourceforge.com

-  add blogspot.com

-  add digital ocean css cdn

-  add youtube.com

-  add twitter.com

-  add facebook.com

-  add google.com

-  add gmail.com

-  add ......
+## gfwlist2dnsmasq-sni-conf.py

+I didn't wrote this code,it based on https://github.com/cokebar/gfwlist2dnsmasq !

+## How to use
+gfwlist2dnsmasq-sni-conf.py is a tool aim to convert gfwlist into sni.conf ,just use `python gfwlist2dnsmasq-sni-conf.py` to start it.

+It will auto download the latest gfwlist and execute convert.

+But ensure set your SNI Proxy Server IP before run the code.
+Edit `gfwlist2dnsmasq-sni-conf.py` find like this:

+`sni = '127.0.0.1'`

+Change `127.0.0.1` to your SNI Proxy Server IP.

+##And

+You can feel free to download the pre-generated sni.conf if your do not need updated version of gfwlist.

+:)